Vinyl Flooring Trowel Size? (1 Size Can Ruin It!)

 Professional Insights

 “Always err on the side of caution.”
 If you’re unsure about the right trowel size, it’s better to go with a slightly larger notch than a smaller one.
-You can always scrape off excess adhesive, but you can’t add more once the flooring is down.

-“Use a high-quality trowel.”
+You can always scrape off excess adhesive, but you can’t add more once the flooring is down.“Use a high-quality trowel.”
 A cheap trowel with dull notches will make the job much harder and can lead to uneven adhesive application.
-Invest in a good-quality trowel that will last for years.

-“Practice makes perfect.”
+Invest in a good-quality trowel that will last for years.“Practice makes perfect.”
 Before starting your flooring project, practice applying the adhesive with the trowel on a piece of cardboard or plywood.
-This will help you get a feel for the right amount of pressure and angle.

 5. Case Studies and Real-Life Examples